Rebecca Salter: Work

-Salter has twice (2003, 2011) been artist in residence at the Josef and Anni Albers Foundation, Connecticut, where she envisaged her work would be a tribute to Josef Albers’ practice.
+Salter has twice (2003, 2011) been artist in residence at the Josef and Anni Albers Foundation, Connecticut, where she envisaged her work would be a tribute to Josef Albers' practice.

 Salter exhibits regularly in London, and internationally.
 In 2011, she had her first major museum retrospective, Into the light of things, at the Yale Center for British Art, Connecticut.
 It was more than a conventional retrospective of a single artist's work; it was a sustained investigation of the centrality of drawing to art making and of the notion of a dialogue between Eastern and Western aesthetics, artistic practice, and architecture.

 Royal Academy of Arts

 In 2014, Salter was elected as a Royal Academician by the Royal Academy of Arts in London and in 2017, she was elected as Keeper of the Royal Academy; with the responsibility of guiding the RA Schools.

-In 2019, Salter was elected as President of the Royal Academy on 10 December, the first female President in the Royal Academy's 255 year history.
+In 2019, Salter was elected as President of the Royal Academy on 10 December, the first female President in the Royal Academy's then 251 year history.
 She continued to hold the position of Keeper until an election was held to appoint a new Keeper of the RA Schools in 2020.